Summary

 Quick Decision Matrix

-- Choose both if: You're a power user who wants Codex for speed + Claude for review
+- Choose both if: You want Codex for speed + Claude's agent teams for orchestration

 OpenAI Codex